kushal-thakkar/facet/docs/testing-guide.md

 For integration tests that require a database:

-1. Use the `mockdb` service for simulated database responses
+1. Use appropriate test fixtures for database interactions
 2. Use `pytest-asyncio` for testing async functions

 Example integration test: